cloudfoundry/diego-notes/README.md

 	- if the Cell responds saying that the work could not be performed, the auctioneer carries the failed work over into the next batch
 	- if the Cell *fails to respond* (e.g. a connection timeout elapses), the auctioneer *does **not*** carry the work over into the next batch.
 This is a case of partial failure and the auctioneer defers to the Converger to figure out what to do.
 - any work carried over into the next batch is merged in with work that came in during the previous round of scheduling and the auction repeats the scheduling loop

+#### Auction Work Prioritization

+When the Auctioneer receives a batch of work it must decide the order in which the work must be distributed.
+This is important.
+When scheduling heterogenous work the Auctioneer could, incorrectly, fill the Cells with small units of work before attempting to place large units of work.
+As a result, these large units may fail to place even if - in principal - there is sufficient capacity in the cluster.
+However, naively prioritizing large units of work over small units of work could lead to a situation in which, for example, a single large application fills the cells and prevents a smaller application from having *any* instances running.

+To mitigate these issue the Auctioneer first sorts the batch of work it is operating on in the following order (high priority to low priority):

+1. Index 0 LRPs
+2. Tasks
+3. Index 1 LRPs
+4. Index 2 LRPs
+5. etc...

+Within each priority group, work is sorted in order of decreasing memory (so larger units of work are placed before smaller units of work).

 #### Communicating Fullness (TBD)